FuxiRL/DunkCityDynasty/docs/README.md

 ### An easy training demo

-Currently, we provide a simple training code based on the [rllib framework](https://www.ray.io/rllib).
+Currently, we provide a simple training code.
 You can try to train the agent by running the following code.

 RL training: